 Similar Species: There are other species with morphology similar to the snook, but the black lateral line running down the length of the body to the tail distinguishes it from other Florida fish instantly.

 IUCN Redlist Status: Least Concern (LC) the snook is not considered threatened in any way at the present time.
-Snook around Florida are plentiful and a well-managed resource.
+In Florida, these fish are plentiful and a well-managed resource.

-Appearance: Snook have a long body and extremely long lower jaw.
+Appearance: Long body and extremely long lower jaw.
 They have an unmistakable black horizontal line (lateral line) running along each side of the body.
 Snook are strong fish with a lot of fin area.
 In comparison to other similar fish, the snook has a compressed, sloping, and elongated head/jaw region.

 Color is typically white on the sides with some darker green or yellow on the top of the dorsal and darker tails.
 Some fins may appear yellow.

 Length: As you’ve seen above, various species of snook are smaller and will never reach the slot length.
-That may mean you are catching the wrong snook.
+That may mean you are catching the wrong species.
 Fun, nonetheless, but not going to give you anything for dinner.
-Large snook can reach 53″ in length and over 50 lbs.
-On the Atlantic Coast, snook are slightly longer, with a maximum length of 43.5 inches.
-On the Gulf coast, the largest observed snook was 40.6 inches.
+Large fish of this species can reach 53″ in length and over 50 lbs.
+On the Atlantic Coast, they are slightly longer, with a maximum length of 43.5 inches.
+On the Gulf coast, the largest observed was 40.6 inches.

-Weight: 5 to 10 lbs. is average for common snook, and the large ones can reach 50 lbs. or more.
+Weight: 5 to 10 lbs. is average, and the large ones can reach 50 lbs. or more.

 Range/Distribution: South Florida starting in April and May.

-Habitat: Snook prefer inshore waters, especially brackish rivers and saltwater canals.
-When the weather gets cold and the water temperatures dip to under 60°F, snook can perish.
+Habitat: This fish prefers inshore waters, especially brackish rivers and saltwater canals.
+When the weather gets cold and the water temperatures dip to under 60°F, they can perish.
 During these cold periods they come into saltwater canals and can be found in very shallow water taking advantage of the warming sun to keep their temperature above 60°F.

 Snook love to hug the coast by the bank, piers, docks, and structure of any sort inshore.